-If you’re currently seeking a job in the run up to Brexit’s new January 2020 deadline, you likely have many questions about the effect of Brexit on your job search and prospects.
+Now the UK has left the EU, if you're currently seeking a job you likely have many questions about the effect of Brexit on your job search and prospects.

 There’s still uncertainty surrounding the true impact of Brexit on nearly everything, and the UK job market is no different, with different sources suggesting opposing views of Brexit and jobs.